Chart Color Schemes

 AreaSearch assessment of residential development activity positions Grafton Surrounds among the top 25% of areas assessed nationwide

-Grafton Surrounds has averaged approximately 64 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, a total of 320 homes were approved, with an additional 11 approved in FY26 so far.
-This averages out to around 6.3 new residents per year for every home built during these years.
+Grafton Surrounds averaged approximately 64 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 320 homes were approved during this period, with an additional 22 approved so far in FY26.
+This results in around 6.3 new residents per year for every home built between FY21 and FY25, indicating a significant demand outpacing supply.

 Frequently Asked Questions - Development